clarity20/fasder/README.md

 might wish to address here.
 * Merge the original project's README into this file, making edits wherever they seem appropriate.
+* Rename all components from "fasd" to "fasder."